gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-drawimage.md

     ctx.drawImage(image, x, y);

 It draws an image at location `x, y` the same size as the image.
-To make a similar WebGL based funciton we could upload vertices that for `x, y`, `x + width, y`, `x, y + height`, and `x + width, y + height` then as we draw different images at different locations we'd generate different sets of vertices.
+To make a similar WebGL based function we could upload vertices that for `x, y`, `x + width, y`, `x, y + height`, and `x + width, y + height` then as we draw different images at different locations we'd generate different sets of vertices.